-Westhead Park are set down several metres below the level of the woodland that borders the Site and consequently there is no potential for views of the Proposed Development.
+- 3.35.
+Views from dwellings along the central and southern part of Brown Westhead Park are set down several metres below the level of the woodland that borders the Site and consequently there is no potential for views of the Proposed Development.
 The four dwellings at the northern end of Brown Westhead Park are separated from the Appeal Site by a belt of mature woodland.
 When trees/shrubs are in leaf it is predicted that views towards the Appeal Site from the rear elevations and gardens of the dwellings would be fully or almost fully screened by the woodland.
-With reference to Viewpoint 18a and 18b (Figures 25 and 26), taken from the public footpath adjacent to the rear garden boundary of the dwellings, views towards Phases 1-3 in winter (65 to 150m distant) are predicted to be heavily filtered, noting ground floor rear views from the dwellings would be further restricted by garden planting and/or close board fencing with heavily filtered views more likely from upper floor windows.
-Any heavily filtered views of the mineral extraction would be further minimised by the installation of temporary grass seeded screen bunds.

-3.34 During the operational phase the ES records a Very Low to Low magnitude and an overall Slight to Moderate effect that would be Not Significant.
+With reference to Viewpoint 18a and 18b (my Figures 36 & 37), taken from the public footpath adjacent to the rear garden boundary of the dwellings, views towards Phases 1-3 in winter (65 to 150m distant) are predicted to be heavily filtered, noting ground floor rear views from the dwellings would be further restricted by garden planting and/or close board fencing with heavily filtered views more likely from upper floor windows.
+Any heavily filtered views of the mineral extraction would be further minimised by the installation of temporary grass seeded screen bunds. - 3.36.
+During the operational phase the ES records a Very Low to Low magnitude and an overall Slight to Moderate effect that would be Not Significant.
 I agree with this assessment, noting I judge that heavily restricted views of the Proposed Development would be closer to the Very Low than Low Magnitude of change.
-In conclusion given the limited visibility of the Proposed Development, largely restricted by mature woodland, there would be no potential for the RVAT to be breached from any dwelling on Brown Westhead Park.
+In conclusion given the limited visibility of the Proposed Development, largely restricted by mature woodland, there would be no potential for the RVAT to be breached from any dwelling on Brown Westhead Park. - 3.37.
+The temporary impact upon residential visual amenity with the revised scheme would be reduced for the Equestrian bungalow where the temporary bund seen from the front of the dwelling would be reduced from 6m to 4m in height.
+Views from the rear would be improved with a reduction in height of the temporary bund along the northern edge of the plant Site from 4/6m to 3m in height (my Figures 30, 32 & 34). - 3.38.
+The revised scheme would result in some very modest improvements to already heavily restricted views from Castle Barns/White House because a reduced extent of temporary bunding would be required i.e., bund 18 omitted (my Figures 12, 14 & 16).